 Thanks to 1A/Strong Future, Summit County’s food scrap program is now FREE to residents!

-Collecting food scraps is an easy and important step in reducing our waste and reduce our carbon pollution.
+Collecting food scraps is an easy and important step in reducing our waste and carbon pollution.
 We can all do it!
 Even better, the compost generated from the process creates a valuable amendment to nourish our soil.

 How to get started:

 Register for the program and receive a code to access the drop-off food scrap bins at the Frisco or Breckenridge Recycling Center.
+View drop-off locations.
 This code is required to open the bear-proof bins and will change periodically to reduce contamination.
 You will be notified via email regarding code or program updates.

 Buy Local Compost